hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 > <https://www.modernescpp.com/index.php/c-core-guidelines-rules-for-conversions-and-casts>

-The C type system is rather messy; C++ bears many historical burdens to stay compatible with C. So type conversion becomes a big pit you should avoid whenever possible.
+The C type system is messy; C++ inherits the baggage.
+Avoid conversions unless necessary.

 ### The Four C++-Style Cast Operators

-Simply put, the original C-style cast is too powerful—it can convert anything.
-We split it into several smaller categories:
+C-style casts are overly powerful.
+C++ splits them into:

 - `const_cast`: can only add or remove the `const` qualifier.
 - `reinterpret_cast`: used to convert pointer types (actually does nothing, just changes how we interpret the pointed-to content), or between integers and pointers (sometimes we want to use an integer to represent a pointer, e.g. taking the address directly as its hash value).
 - `dynamic_cast`: used to convert between pointers, but checks at runtime via RTTI (Runtime Type Information) whether the conversion type is correct; if not, returns `nullptr`.

-If we can use these new cast operators, use them.
-If not—meaning you need the full power of C-style casting—then use `static_cast`.
+Prefer the specialized cast operators; fall back to `static_cast` only when necessary.

 ### Be Careful with const_cast

 /// admonition | Note
-Pay special attention: if the object itself is `const`, or you cannot guarantee it is not `const`, even if you remove the `const` qualifier with `const_cast`, you still must not modify its contents.
-Doing so is undefined behavior.
+If the object is truly `const` (or you cannot prove otherwise) removing `const` and mutating it is undefined behavior.
 ///

 ### Converting Base Class Pointer/Reference to Derived Class Pointer/Reference

-`dynamic_cast` is often used to convert a base type pointer to a derived type pointer, e.g. `Dog* dog = dynamic_cast<Dog*>(animal)`.
-Usually we do not need runtime type checking; our program logic can guarantee the conversion is correct.
-Using `dynamic_cast` is just to catch bugs.
-In that scenario I recommend using `dynamic_cast` in Debug builds and `static_cast` in Release builds.
-Two benefits:
+`dynamic_cast` downcasts with runtime checking.
+Often logic already guarantees correctness; then use it only in Debug, and `static_cast` in Release.
+Benefits:

 1. No unnecessary runtime type checks; better performance
 1. Avoid using RTTI information; resulting code can be smaller

-If we indeed want to convert a base class pointer to a derived class pointer, we can do even better:
+Helper pattern:

 ```cpp
 --8<-- ".snippets/types/conversions/001-implicit-down-cast.h:code"